Skip to main content

 i

 Workspace instructions (“these instructions apply to every chat here”) live on the workspace settings tab.
-They’re stored on the project itself and injected directly into Sunny’s system prompt on every turn — no file in the tree, no round-trip through the doc store.
+They're injected into the agent's system prompt on every turn.
+For instructions you want every connected agent to read as a file, keep an AGENTS.md at the workspace root instead.

 GitHub